-- Ensure that your filters are completely immersed in the hot water.
+- Ensure that your filters are completely immersed in hot water.

-- In case you have a steel container in which you can dip the filters then it’ll be better to boil it for half an hour.
+- If you have a steel container where you can dip the filters, it’ll be better to boil it for half an hour.

 - Boiling will effectively remove grease and oil when immersed in hot water.